Policies for Reporting Crimes and Preparing Annual Reports

 In addition to the police, information on criminal behavior may be reported to:

-Because of the Ohio public records law and the law requiring individuals having knowledge of a felony to report such crime, The University of Akron is not able to promise confidentiality to persons reporting crimes to non-privileged recipients, including individuals or offices that supply crime statistics for this annual report.
+Because of the Ohio public records laws and the law requiring individuals having knowledge of a felony to report such crime, The University of Akron is not able to promise confidentiality to persons reporting crimes to non-privileged recipients, including individuals or offices that supply crime statistics for this annual report.

 Crimes that are reported to the following individuals or offices are included in the annual crime statistics report.
 Campus offices also are encouraged to report criminal incidents to UAPD contemporaneous with occurrence to ensure inclusion, and avoid duplication of statistics in the annual report.

 The University of Akron's Annual Campus Security Act Report is the result of the efforts of many people on campus.
 Each year the offices and individuals listed above provide information for inclusion in the annual report.
 No formal police report is required for a crime to be included in the statistics.
 Every effort is taken to ensure that all persons required to report do so, and that statistics are as accurate and complete as possible.
 Information included in the annual report is reviewed for accuracy, completeness and readability.
 If you have any questions or concerns about any of the statistics and information in this report, please contact UAPD at 330-972-2911